China slowdown cuts deeper into Indonesia's coal sector

 "We expect production costs to rise 5 percent to 15 percent in 2012, and this trend will further pressure operating margins," says Simon Wong, a senior analyst at Moody's.

 If miners cut back, companies that service the industry also feel the pinch.
-Indonesia's second-biggest contractor, PT Delta Dunia (DOID.JK), has seen four consecutive quarterly losses.
+Indonesia's second-biggest contractor, PT Delta Dunia, has seen four consecutive quarterly losses.

 "Mining contractors don't have enough work, so whatever the price you offer they will take it," said Jeffrey Mulyono, director of coal miner PT Pesona Khatulistiwa Nusantara.